 Photo: Joe Buglewicz

-(3/16) Thirteen percent of New York traces its heritage to the Emerald Island, but on St. Patrick's Day everyone in the city is Irish for a day.
-The city’s main event is the St. Patrick's Day Parade, which marches up Fifth Avenue from 44th to 86th Street (it'll be held on Saturday, a day ahead of St. Pat's official day).
+(3/17) Thirteen percent of New York traces its heritage to the Emerald Island, but on St. Patrick's Day everyone in the city is Irish for a day.
+The city’s main event is the St. Patrick's Day Parade, which marches up Fifth Avenue from 44th to 79th Street on Tuesday.
 This year's Grand Marshal is James T. Callahan, General President of the International Union of Operating Engineers and a long-time New Yorker (Callahan represents over 400,000 workers in the United States and Canada; additionally, he's President of the New York Friends of Ireland).
 The parade runs from 11am to 5pm, at which point the city’s bars swell with revelers.

 For more kids activities, check out our sister site nymetroparents.com!

-Things to Do in New York in March: Music & Nightlife
+Things to Do in New York in March: Food, Music & Nightlife